Imran10896/Portfolio_optimization/README.md

 ## Introduction

 The Financial Analysis and Network Analysis Toolkit provides a comprehensive set of scripts for analyzing financial data and network structures.
-Whether you're interested in portfolio management, financial ratio calculation, or network centrality analysis, this toolkit has you covered.
+Whether you're interested in portfolio management, financial ratio calculation, or network's core-periphery structure, this toolkit has you covered.

 ## Installation